ConduceInc/conduce-python-api/doc/source/conduce-entities.rst

  **polygon**
      A list of coordinates that define a closed shape in a 2D cartisian coordinate system.

-Each can be specified in ``(x,y)`` or ``(latitude,longitude)``.
-If coordinate types are mixed or multiple coordinate types are specified an error will result.
-If more than one location is defined, only one will be used.
-Precidence is undefined.
+Each can be specified in (x,y) or (latitude,longitude).
+If coordinate types are mixed or multiple coordinate types are specified, a :py:func:`KeyError` will be raised.
+If more than one location type is defined, a :py:func:`KeyError` will be raised.

 Optionally, a Conduce entity may contain an arbitrary list of attributes.
 These may be strings, integers, or floating point numbers.